-- The proof-of-stake mechanism is used to select, incentivize, and reward honest behavior by the Sui platform’s operators – i.e. validators and the SUI delegators.
+- The proof-of-stake mechanism is used to select, incentivize, and reward honest behavior by Sui Validators and the SUI owners that stake with them.

-- On-chain voting is used for governance and protocol upgrades (more info coming soon).
+- On-chain voting is used for governance and protocol upgrades.

 Throughout, we use the visual representation in the following figure to aid the discussion.